From India's northern backwaters, a new business elite rises

 And close by, from a dusty by-lane, the Gyanchandani family has gone head-to-head against global titans Procter & Gamble and Unilever to build a detergent brand that has now taken 17 percent of the domestic market.

-India’s northern Hindi-speaking belt, home to around half a billion people, is taking off after decades of trailing industrialized seaboard states in the west and south.
+India’s northern Hindi-speaking belt, home to around half a billion people, is taking off after decades of trailing industrialised seaboard states in the west and south.

 Leading the charge is a mix of old-world families like the Guptas and aggressive first-generation businessmen such as Sinha who have combined first-mover advantage, street-fighting techniques and old political connections to build empires of their own, all in the space of a few years.